If you've been living in the same home for many years, or if you bought a fixer-upper, it's natural to want to renovate and upgrade your home.

 Buy a New Bed Set and/or Pillow Covers

 If you're crafty, you can sew bed sets and pillow covers out of old pieces of clothing or fabric.
 You can also knit a blanket.
 Don't have any that are good enough?
 Hunt for fabric at yard sales.

 Purchase small decorative pieces to fill your space.
 Examples include mini-lanterns, artsy coasters, or a new coffee table book.
 These are "finishing details" that can give a space a modern feel.

 Put Plants Everywhere

-Both indoors and out.
+Place plants both indoors and out.
 If you already own plants but have them potted in cheap plastic containers, upgrade them to a nice ceramic pot.
-Feeling creative?
-Paint the pots!
+Are you feeling creative?
+Paint the pots.

 Clear Your Clutter!

 Clearing unnecessary items can make the space feel much more inviting, and anything you declutter can be sold or donated.

 Clean and Tune-Up Your Furnace and Ventilation Shafts

 Taking care of these items doesn't constitute a cosmetic upgrade, but it will make your home function more efficiently.